abenav4/CRUD-Inventory-System/README.md

-# My submission for Shopify's backend challenge!
+# Inventory tracking web application
 It uses Express, Node.js and MySQL for the backend and React for the frontend! :scream: :scream:

 <img src="https://i.imgur.com/PgzqHk0.gif" width="600" height="800" />